 Melissa has over 25 years experience in performing on the harp,and tastes that run from Bach to Broadway to Beatles to current pop.
 Her repertoire is expansive, and she enjoys arranging current pop favorites for the harp.

 Melissa is an avid educator and maintains a private studio of about 20 young harpists.
 She is a certified Suzuki Harp Instructor, which focuses on starting children as young as 3 on the harp.
 She is currently on the faculty of The Levine School of Music and she has held faculty positions as harp instructor at The Levine School of Music, Salisbury University, Howard University, and the Holton Arms School.

 In 2011 Melissa released her CD entitled Lullabies for Lily.

 Dedicated to promoting the magic of the harp, Melissa has co-founded both the Mid Atlantic Harp Festival (2008) and the Mid Atlantic Harp Festival Scholarship competition (2010).
 She served on the Board of Directors of the American Harp Society from 2007-2013 as the Mid Atlantic Regional Director.
 Melissa currently serves as the VP of the DC Chapter of the American Harp Society and is the Secretary of the Northern Virginia Music Teacher's Association.

 Melissa holds Bachelor and Master of Music degrees in Harp Performance from the Peabody Conservatory of Music, and completed additional studies at the Salzedo Summer Harp Colony.
-Her primary teachers were Jeanne Chalifoux and the late Alice Chalifoux.
+Her primary teachers were the late Jeanne Chalifoux and the late Alice Chalifoux.

 She currently resides in Falls Church, VA, with her husband John, and their 2 children.
 Where she is attending many soccer games and dance competitions and serving on the Board of Directors of the McLean High School Varsity Dance Team.